mottaquikarim/pycontent/content/topics/data_cleaning.md

 missing_runtime
 ```

-There are only three, all of which are missing ratings from Rotten Tomatoes and Metascore.
+There are only three rows missing data for `Runtime`, all of which are also missing ratings from Rotten Tomatoes and Metascore.
 We might as well drop these rows, but we don't need to grab each one's index this time.
 (Flash back to when we removed TV shows using `movies.drop(labels=non_movie_ids, axis=0)`.)
 Since these three are the only rows with null values for `Runtime`, we can drop them as a group using `.dropna()`.

 * `df.dropna(axis=0, how='any', subset=[col1], inplace=False)`